huma-engineering/huma-docs/data-collection/huma-app/getting-started/navigating-the-app.md

 ![Learn](../assets/Learn.png)

-The Profile page is where you can find and [edit your personal data](./personal-information-account-settings.md), access [privacy and security settings](../features/data-privacy-and-security.md), invite helpers, access [messages](../features/messages.md) and log out of the app.
+The Profile page is where you can find and [edit your personal data](./personal-information-account-settings.md), access [privacy and security settings](../features/data-privacy-and-security.md), invite helpers, access [messages](../features/messages.md) and log out of the Huma App.

 ![Profile](../assets/Profile.png)